ethereum/populus/docs/quickstart.rst

 You should see two tests, one that tests the default greeting, and one that tests that we can set a custom greeting.

+Note that both test functions accept a ``chain`` argument.
+This "chain" is actually py.test fixture, provided by the populus pytest plugin.
+The chain in the tests is a populus "chain" object that runs a temporary blockchain called "tester".
+It quits after the test and saves nothing, so obviously not usable for long term runnig contracts, but great for testing.

-You can run tests using the ``py.test`` command line utility which was installed when you installed populus.
+You can run tests using the
+``py.test`` command line utility which was installed when you installed populus.